oloed/webactors/README.md

 ## Web Workers

-In browsers that support it, WebActors offers support for true parallelism through the use of HTML5 Web Workers.
+In browsers that support it, WebActors offers support for true multicore parallelism through the use of HTML5 Web Workers.

 Not only can WebActors be used within a worker, WebActors itself provides an actor-based API for managing Web